 Video Credit: www.interactivesquash.com

-Now for those players who looking to lose a burn a pound, this idea can help them accomplish their fitness goals as the games give them an overall intense workout, by strengthening their back and wrists.
+Now, for those players who are looking to lose a burn a pound, this idea can help them accomplish their fitness goals as the games give them an overall intense workout, by strengthening their back and wrists.

 Final Thoughts

-Gamification holds the potential to revolutionize the appeal of squash, making it more alluring and accessible to potential players – how so you may ask?
+Gamification holds the potential to revolutionise the appeal of squash, making it more alluring and accessible to potential players – how so, you may ask?

 Furthermore, the inclusion of leaderboards, challenges, and rewards can spur players to set goals, improve their skills, and remain consistently engaged in the sport.
 Such gamification not only makes squash more enjoyable but also appeals to the modern generation’s affinity for digital platforms and interactive experiences.